opensafely-core/airlock/docs/reference/terms-and-definitions.md

 ## Controls

-Description of statistical disclosure control measures that have been applied to the files within a file group.
+Description of statistical disclosure control measures (e.g. rounding/suppression) that have been applied to the files within a file group.

 ## Turn